Lapin0t/grothendieck-cern/english.md

 and that's it.
-As far as I'm concerned, I've decided not to stick to this type of relationship, to no longer separate mathematical teaching from a cards-on-the-table discussion with students---or anyone else who wants to join in ---to review: Why are we here?
+As far as I'm concerned, I've decided not to stick to this type of relationship, to no longer separate mathematical teaching from a cards-on-the-table discussion with students---or anyone else who wants to join in---to review: Why are we here?
 What are we going to learn together?
 Why?
 What does the exam at the end of this year's program mean?
 What is its meaning?
 What is our mutual role, me as teacher and you as students?
 And finally, deciding together what we're going to do.
 No doubt, in the first few years,